 The Title ‘Salesperson’ Has Almost Become an Insult

-So, now we try and acquire job titles that never mention the word sales.
-We use names such as, Product Manager, Executive in Charge of Pasta Promotion, or any other grand title that avoids us actually having to ask our customers to buy anything.
+We now acquire job titles that never mention sales, names such as, Product Manager or any other title that avoiding having to ask our customers to buy anything.

 Production – Sales = Scrap